Don Ellis: The Hindustani Jazz Sextet

 Returning to the West Coast, Ellis formed The Hindustani Jazz Sextet, which explored some of the concepts he had learned at UCLA.
 The Sextet is generally considered to be the first band of its kind in America.
 The Sextet centered on Ellis and his mentor Harihar Rao, who played sitar and tabla, but also featured vibraphonist Emil Richards, drummer Steve Bohannon, bassists Chuck Domanico and Ray Neapolitan, and pianist Dave Mackay.
 At least one performance also featured saxophonist Gabe Baltazar.
 The band performed mainly original compositions which had titles like "Sweet Nineteen", "Turks Works", and "Bombay Bossa Nova".

-The Sextet became somewhat well-known around Los Angeles, despite having no recordings commercially available.
+The Sextet became somewhat well known around Los Angeles, despite having no recordings commercially available.
 Perhaps the greatest exposure the group had was "Synthesis", a composition by Ellis in which the Sextet performed alongside Stan Kenton's Neophonic Orchestra.
 The concert took place in February 1966 at the Los Angeles Music Center.

-On July 14 of that year, the Sextet performed at Bill Graham's Fillmore Auditorium, opening for the Grateful Dead and Big Brother and the Holding Company.
-This is the last known activity of the Sextet, until 1971, when the group (with Milcho Leviev, Ralph Humphrey and Dennis Parker forming the rhythm section) played several gigs at Donte's in North Hollywood.
-But Ellis's side project, a workshop orchestra, had been working on different material for two years by this time.